What Is real-time bidding?

 As the name implies, real-time bidding (RTB) refers to the practice of buying and selling ad inventory through real-time auctions that take place as ad spaces become available.
 It often takes place through intermediary marketplaces like ad exchanges or supply-side platforms, which use sophisticated algorithms to automate the whole process.
 As such, real-time bidding is one of the more common examples of programmatic advertising.

-Real-time bidding offers advertisers the promise of a more refined, direct, and effective ad serving process.
+Real-time bidding offers advertisers the promise of a more refined, direct, and effective video ad-serving process.
 Through real-time bidding, ads can be served to specific users that fit an advertiser’s priority demographic or profile, all while costing relatively little time, effort, and resources for both advertisers and publishers.

 In 2016, the International Data Corporation (IDC) reported that 34% of all US digital ad sales were carried out through real-time bidding.
 Early 2017 estimates from eMarketer, meanwhile, projected that the US digital display industry would spend a total of $35.26 billion on programmatic advertising, with 44% of that spending attributable to real-time bidding.